Cellphonexf/Endpoint-focus-Meditation-fNIRS/README.txt

-##Endpoint-Focus Meditation Regulates Strategic Present-Orientation: An Exploratory fNIRS Study##
+##Episodic Endpoint-Focus Thinking Regulates Strategic Present-Orientation: An fNIRS Study##

 Welcome to the GitHub repository for our research project.
 This repository contains the code and data used in our study.